project-chip/matter.js/packages/matter-node.js/README_NEW.md

   * Use NamedHandler as commandHandler to forward command calls like identify to the Device classes and testEvenTriggered for commissionable node class
   * Add constructor value to hand over initial values of the onoff Cluster when initialing the default cluster
   * make sure BridgedBasicInformation cluster is always set when adding a bridged device and no data parameters were provided
+* May 8th:
+  * Breaking (internally): Revert ClusterClient back to object style and also adjust CLusterServer to it and sync the API between them (see API Readme).
+This means: all new CLusterClient/Server becomes just "ClusterServer/ClusterClient" without the "new"
+  * ClusterClient interface names changed to get/set/subscribeNAMEAttribute to prevent overlappings with commands
+  * ClusterServer interface also added get/set/subscribeNAMEAttribute to be able to use the same interface, only difference is that CLusterServer interface is NOT async!
+  * Add missing global Attributes for attributeList, acceptedCommandList and generatedCommandList
+  * Added one fix to GroupsCluster with a wrong Command request ID